blynkkk/blynk-library/docs/Troubleshooting.md

 ### Connection

+If you have connection problems, please try checking your wiring using the examples provided with your shields and hardware.
+Once you have some understanding how to configure connection, it will be much easier to use Blynk.

-If you have connection problems, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).
+Also, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).

 ### Delay